 Project-level custom quotas limit the aggregate usage of all users in that project.

-User-level custom quotas are separately applied to each user or service account within a project.
+User-level custom quotas are separately applied to all users and service accounts within a project.

 For current on-demand query pricing, see the pricing page.